X

 • Rushing: 463 yards, 7 TDs

-Klubnik didn't look great in his limited action to close out the 2022 campaign, and he is somewhat of a game manager in 2023.
+Klubnik didn't look great in his limited action to close out the 2022 campaign, and he was somewhat of a game manager in 2023.
 However, the Texas native took a huge step forward in 2024 and became a dynamic dual-threat QB.

 Clemson returns its top three leading receivers from last season (Antonio Williams, Bryant Wesco Jr., T.J.
 Moore), and this group should be one of the elite wide receiver rooms in the nation.
 That won't hurt Klubnik's cause to compete for a Heisman Trophy.